 A single pack is very inexpensive.
 In most states you can find them for under 2 dollars.
 However, depending on your state taxes you could find them for under a dollar.

 Pack of Backwoods

 For a pack of containing 5 cigars the price does go up but you get a better deal per cigar.
 For the pack it can cost anywhere from 5-7 dollars depending on your state.

 Box of Backwoods

 A box of that contains 40 total cigars will set you back more initially in price.
 It is the best deal per unit at 37 to 40 bucks a box.

-Backwoods are a great way to enjoy your weed.
-Because, they allow you to roll larger quantities than a normal cigarillo and are great for smoking with a larger group of friends.
+Backwoods are a great way to enjoy your weed because they allow you to roll larger quantities than a normal cigarillo and are great for smoking with a larger group of friends.
 While they aren’t the easiest roll to master, when smoking weed, practice makes perfect.
-Once you get the roll down you’ll have another great way to smoke your trees.
+Once you learn how to roll backwoods you’ll have another great way to smoke your trees.